Lab work

 The studentship will provide funds to selected Early Career Members (ECM) to take on an undergraduate student, registered on nutrition (animal or human) or other related degree programmes, to undertake a period of research in a university, research institute, or industrial setting.
 The research will be undertaken in collaboration with an ECM and academic supervisor based at the university at which the selected student is registered.

-Please note: direct costs only will be funded.
+Please note: Direct costs only will be funded.
 No institutional overheads will be awarded by this grant.

 The following applications will be considered: ECM application, combined ECM/Student application